Click on each award below to learn more.

 This annual award recognizes the outstanding paper presented by a Young Professional during each USSD Conference.

 Gergo Arany, Bureau of Reclamation, Concrete Anchor Pullout Test Device: Design, Commissioning, and Project-Specific Testing

 This annual award recognizes the outstanding poster presentation during each USSD Conference.

 Anurag Singhal, Kevin Gerst and Kenwarjit S. Dosanjh, HDR — Effects of Gate-Wall Interaction on Spillway Tainter Gates

 Dams are identified in the National Infrastructure Protection Plan as a Critical Infrastructure.
 Presidential Policy Directive 21 (PPD-21) notes, “Critical infrastructure owners and operators are uniquely positioned to manage risks to their individual operations and assets, and to determine effective strategies to make them more secure and resilient.”
 Individual efforts to manage risk are enhanced by a collaborative public-private partnership that operates as a unified national effort, as opposed to a hierarchical, command-and-control structure.

-It is for this purpose that this recognition was established by the Committee on Public Safety and Security for Dams.
+It is for this purpose that this recognition was established by the Committee on Public Safety, Security and Emergency Management for Dams.

 Randy White, Southern California Edison